goerz/ccx/README.md

 ccx reads Claude Code's session files from `~/.claude/projects/`.
 Each session is a JSONL file containing the full conversation history — user prompts, assistant responses, tool calls, and results.
 Subagent sessions live under `{sessionID}/subagents/agent-*.jsonl` with optional `*.meta.json` for type metadata.

 Session metadata is cached to `~/.claude/sessions.gob` for instant startup (~1ms).
 A full async scan runs in the background to pick up new sessions.

+Live sessions are detected by reading Claude Code's process registry at `~/.claude/sessions/<pid>.json`; the full schema and ccx's read strategy are documented in [docs/claude-code/live-session-registry.md](docs/claude-code/live-session-registry.md).

 The TUI is built with [Bubble Tea](https://github.com/charmbracelet/bubbletea) and [Lip Gloss](https://github.com/charmbracelet/lipgloss).